wso2/cellery/docs/setup/modify-setup.md

 #### Enable/Disable Autoscaler
 If you want to enable/disable Autoscaler, go into `Zero-Scaling` and/or `Horizontal Pod Autoscaler` options and select `enable` or `disable`.
 Select `Back` after the selection.
 You can select either `Zero-Scaling` or `Horizontal Pod Autoscaler` or enable both at the same time.
 Once this is enabled, based on the configurations provided in the components, the scaling policies will be applied.
-Select `Back` after the selections and come to modify command main menu options.
+Select `Yes, Apply changes` to apply the change. and come to modify command main menu options.
 See [inline commands](#inline-method) to perform this with one step.
 ```text
  cellery setup